lacer-dev/HermesTray/README.md

 # HermesTray
-A systray utility to aid in AFK (away from keyboard) grinding.
+A systray utility for AFK grinding.

+## Version
+The current version is <i>0.1.0</i>

 ## Supported Platforms
 * Windows

-## Version
-The current version is <i>0.1.0</i>

 ## Setup
 ### Prerequisites